Specializing in vintage movie posters & lobby cards from cult & classic films

 US:

 One Sheet - 27 x 41 inches vertical.
 More recent ones measure 27 x 40.
-The standard and most common size in the US, also used in many foreign territories.
+The standard and most common size in the US, also used in many overseas territories.

 Half Sheet (Lobby Display) - 22 x 28 inches horizontal.